rohitkrai03/pills/README.md

 > What if i wanted a simple 12-column layout and i could say that i want this div to be of size of **four columns**  and another div in the same row with size of **eight columns**??
 > What if i wanted to use offsets??

 This made me think about a grid which will focus on both the Second and Third category of people.
-A grid which can be used like traditional row column layout or the more contemporary thinking of diving the page like half or one-third or something.
+A grid which can be used like traditional row column layout or the more contemporary thinking of dividing the page like half or one-third or something.

-So, Pills has two parts -
+So, Pills has two parts (Not literally, i mean there is just one file that is pills.css) -

 * First - This will have a 12 columns for that granular control but still would be simple enough like english language.

-* Second - Inspired by Gridism thinking and catering to people who think fractional division on page is simpler.
+* Second - Inspired by Gridism thinking and catering to people who think fractional division of page is simpler.

 ## Installation